rehierl/node-tree-outliner/88-todos.md

-i.e. a 1st header element can not always be recognized to be with regards to a presequent (possibly outside of corresponding subtree) type-1 sectioning node - not the case when reusing the title element
+i.e. a 1st header element can not always be recognized to be with regards to a presequent (possibly outside of corresponding subtree) type-1 sectioning node - not the case when reusing the title element -

-**TODO**
-HTML's sectioning content nodes are defined as - subsection-of the nearest ... - if deep into the structure, then close multiple sections - if shallow, then close just a few, if any - i.e. context-dependent - inconsistent?

 <!-- ======================================================================= -->
 ## transformations